-- Program completion date, NOT graduation or class year. - Names must match official student records. - Names must match on Title, Research Compliance Certification, and Abstract pages. - Do not alter first half of statement. - Identify team members using superscripts.
-Each team member gets their own superscript. - List names in the same order as the Title, Research Compliance Certification, and Abstract pages. - Group all names together.
+- Program completion date, NOT graduation or class year. - Names must match official student records. - Names must match on Title, Research Compliance Certification, and Abstract pages. - Do not alter first half of statement. - Identify team members using superscripts if members have different majors. - List names in the same order as the Title, Research Compliance Certification, and Abstract pages. - Group all names together.
 Do not place individual team member names on separate lines. - Separate two authors with the word "and." - Separate three or more authors with commas and place the word "and" in front of the last person's name.